kstenerud/concise-encoding/cbe-specification.md

  * 2000 (32-bit integer)
  * 2000.0 (decimal float)

-Note: The string value "2000" is not numeric, and will not clash.
+Note: The string value "2000" is not numeric, and would not clash.

 Map contents are stored as key-value pairs of objects.
 A key without a paired value is invalid: